Change Management Training for Leaders: Why Simulations Beat Seminars

 Why Simulations Produce What Seminars Can't

-This is why serious games for corporate training have gained traction as a format for change management training for leaders.
 The debrief after a well-designed simulation connects what happened in the game to what leaders are actually leading.
-The question “what did you do in round two when the coalition started fracturing?” maps almost directly onto “what will you do next month when your implementation team hits the first serious obstacle?”
+The question about what you did when the coalition started fracturing maps almost directly onto what you'll do when your implementation team hits the first serious obstacle.

 These capabilities don't develop through lectures.
 They develop through repeated practice in conditions that approximate the real thing, followed by structured reflection on what happened.
 That cycle — experience, observation, reflection, application — is how adults actually learn complex skills.
 The seminar format short-circuits it by going straight to the reflection stage, without the experience that makes reflection meaningful.